Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 ---

-No did we not use branches and pull requests, but we made sure to pull before pushing to minimize the probability merge conflicts.
+No did we not use branches and pull requests, but we made sure to pull before pushing to minimize the probability of merge conflicts.
 Branches can help with version control, because it allows users to work on features without affecting the main branch.
 Furthermore, it is easy to save specific feature implementation by having a dedicated branch for it.
 One advantage of pull request is that it helps improve version control, because it ensures that another member have looked over the code before it accepted into the main branch.
 Both of these methods will help lower the amount of merge conflicts and the mistakes in the project.